Generic name: apomorphine [ a-poe-MOR-feen ]

-Apomorphine is used to treat Parkinson's disease, sometimes referred to as "shaking palsy."
-By improving muscle control and reducing stiffness, apomorphine allows more normal movements of the body as the disease symptoms are reduced.
+Apomorphine injection is used alone or together with other medicines to treat hypomobility, “off” episodes (“end-of-dose wearing off” and unpredictable “on/off” episodes) in patients with advanced Parkinson's disease, sometimes referred to as "shaking palsy."
+By improving muscle control and reducing stiffness, this medicine allows more normal movements of the body as the disease symptoms are reduced.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.